Azure/azure-rest-api-specs/specification/maps/data-plane/Render/readme.md

-# Azure Maps
+# Azure Render

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Maps Render Client
+This is the AutoRest configuration file for Render Client

 ---

 ## Getting Started

-To build the SDK for Maps, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Render, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`